Genre: Young Adult (YA) Fiction

 “More than anything in the world,” she says, “I wanted a little girl.”

-In “7 Ways to Seduce Your Reader,” a 2014 article in the Hunger Mountain Review, Miciah Bay Gault wrote that an opening line this is going to “set us up for the heartbreak that surely follows.”
+In “7 Ways to Seduce Your Reader,” a 2014 article in the Hunger Mountain Review, Miciah Bay Gault wrote that these opening words are going to “set us up for the heartbreak that surely follows.”

 Gault also viewed this as an opening worthy of emulation by aspiring writers, writing: “The tender relationship between mother and daughter is beautifully sketched, and the future trouble, the coming heartbreak, is foreshadowed by mention of later stepbrothers and stepfathers.
 As in life, we prefer hearing about a heartbreak to having one.
 Let your reader know there’s trouble ahead and she’ll hang around to hear about it.”